Shaosil/AFPParser/README.md

 <li><strike>Understanding and parsing triplets, using their own set of offsets</strike></li>
 <li><strike>Create a more solid class inheritance architecture</strike></li>
 <li><strike>Support parsing of more fields' data</strike></li>
-<li><i>Build a rendering engine.</i> <-- Current step</li>
+<li><strike>Build a rendering engine.</strike></li>
+<li><i>Support editing/adding/deleting fields and saving the file according to definied AFP standards.</i> <-- Current step</li>
 <li>Fully support decoding of all field, triplet, and control sequences data.</li>
-<li>Support editing/adding/deleting fields and saving the file according to definied AFP standards.</li>
 </ul>

 The remaining steps are not necessarily listed in order of execution.
-If I have time, I would like to start working on a way to<br/>
-view a sort of "print preview" once I have more fields supported, but it may not be realistic to support every possible field<br/> beforehand.
-Certain fields are referenced much more often than others.
+I will most likely never implement typed properties for every single field, triplet, etc.

+<b>7/17/2017</b> - The project, as it stands, is nearing the end of its life on Github.
+I shall continue coding/supporting it, but have started transitioning it to my company's source control in TFS.
+As a result, proprietary namespacing and refactoring may take place, and that certainly cannot be committed to Github.
+If I have time, I will sync core functionality as I see fit.